MerveErdogan/intentional-binding-wm/README.md

 For what purposes the code can be used:

-- Intentional Binding Paradigm (a rotating clock, an auditory outcome, marking the time by clicking on the clock (the clockhand rotates through the clicked position))
+- Intentional Binding Paradigm (a rotating clock with one revolution every 2560ms, an auditory outcome, marking the time by clicking on the clock (the clockhand rotates through the clicked position))
 - Showing a number on the screen
 - Showing the typed numbers on the screen back